 The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis of emotional distress, 24 hours a day, seven days a week in the United states.
 If you are in crisis and need support, please call or text 988.
 Veterans call 988 and press “1”.

 Call or Text "988"

-Trauma Behind the Badge is a weekly webinar, where panelists, Doug Monda, Chris Scallon, Raul Rivas, and Chris Fields discuss real and raw topics experienced in a career as a first responder.
+Trauma Behind the Badge is a weekly webinar, where panelists, Doug Monda, Chris Scallon, Raul Rivas, Chris Fields, and Rich Creamer discuss real and raw topics experienced in a career as a first responder.
 Held every Tuesday evening, at 7:00 PM (EST), first responders have an opportunity to listen and actively participate through chats and Q and A's during the hour long discussion.

 Lighthouse Health & Wellness is an in-hand, on-demand, 100% confidential health and wellness platform available at no cost to our nation's public safety agencies.
 Lighthouse was designed to provide public safety employees and their families anonymous access to your their agency's existing health and wellness programs, along with a growing library of the latest educational health and wellness information and tools that have been tailored to the unique needs of those working in public safety.

 A CHip On My Shoulder was written by How 2 Love Our Cops founder, Victoria Newman.
 "A CHiP On My Shoulder looks at the realities of life with law enforcement today, and offers proven principles, positive perspectives, and hope.
 It includes personal stories from our thirteen years together as well as dozens of law enforcement marriages from all over the United States." - Victoria M. Newman, Author